Ynlay/100-days-of-code/log.md

 **Today's Progress**: Started a couple of tutorials on how to create web applications and web APIs.

+### Day 34: February 17

+**Today's Progress**: Studied more about web apps and created my very first web app which calculates the square of a number.

+### Day 35: February 18

+**Today's Progress**: Started creating a Random Quote Machine web app on visual studio.

 ### DAYS SKIPPED SO FAR : 11